-Late 2019 – ArcGIS Online HTTP deprecation + HSTS enforcement
+Spring 2020– ArcGIS Online HTTP deprecation + HSTS enforcement

 ArcGIS Online has always had an optional setting that allows organizations to require that all communication with their ArcGIS Online hosted organization & services must be over HTTPS (ArcGIS Online organizations established after the September 2018 release no longer allow enabling HTTP).
 In addition, ArcGIS Online supports HTTPS based communication to all shared services such as geocoding, routing and basemaps.

 HTTP Strict Transport Security (HSTS) is a security enhancement that is specified by web applications through the use of a special response header.
 Once a supported browser receives this header that browser will prevent any communications from being sent over HTTP to the specified domain.
 It achieves this goal by automatically converting all plaintext links to secure ones.
 As a bonus, it also disables click-through certificate warnings.